eslint/rfcs/designs/2021-break-on-parsing-errors/README.md

 ## Motivation

 We met with a couple of cases where we assumed a succesfull run of ESLint in CI enviroments.
-When ESLint wouldn't be able to read the tsconfig.json or had a wrongly configured source type the command would report all errors in each file and also exit with a successfull code.
+When ESLint wouldn't be able to read the tsconfig.json or had a wrongly configured source type the command would report all errors in each file and also exit with a 1 exit code.

+According to the eslint docs about exit codes:

+- 0: Linting was successful and there are no linting errors.
+If the --max-warnings flag is set to n, the number of linting warnings is at most n.
+- 1: Linting was successful and there is at least one linting error, or there are more linting warnings than allowed by the --max-warnings option.
+- 2: Linting was unsuccessful due to a configuration problem or an internal error.

+Being able to exit with code `2` instead of `1` it will allow for CI pipelines to better understand the results.

 ## Detailed Design
 Adding a new option in ESLint called `--break-on-error` which will be  which will report and nonzero exit code on case of parsing errors.
 The most current similar option is `--max-warning`.